-DXA / DEXA(dual-energy x-ray absorptiometry): A test that measures bone mineral density in the hip and spine.
-A DXA test use a particular form of x-ray imaging that is analyzed through a computer to give results in the terms of T-scores and Z-scores.
+DXA / DEXA (Dual-energy X-ray Absorptiometry): A test that measures bone mineral density in the hips and spine.
+A DXA test use a form of x-ray imaging that is analysed through a computer to give results in the terms of T-scores and Z-scores.
 It is considered the gold standard for measuring bone loss and diagnosing Osteoporosis.

-Endometriosis: A painful condition characterized by the abnormal presence of endomentrial (uterine lining) tissue outside the uterus, such as on the ovary, colon, or bladder.
+Endometriosis: A painful condition characterised by the abnormal presence of endometrial (uterine lining) tissue outside the uterus, such as on the ovary, colon, or bladder.